TylerNP/365MM-/APISpec.md

 ## 6. Predictions
 ### 6.1 Get Prediction - `/predictions/{movie_id}` (GET)
-Gets information about a prediction of a movie performance in respect with the box-office and viewing languages. <br />
+Gets information about a prediction of a movie performance in respect with the box-office and viewing languages (Must already be generated). <br />

 **Response**: